-Simpson University offers 23 bachelor's degree programs and six master's programs in teaching and ministry.
+Simpson University offers 25 bachelor's degree programs and master's programs in counseling psychology, organizational leadership, teaching and ministry.
 We offer traditional undergraduate, accelerated undergraduate, study abroad, graduate, and credentialing programs to meet all your educational needs.
 Class sizes are small, giving students an opportunity to interact one-on-one with professors in a personal learning environment.

 Hear and see what people are saying about their Simpson experience (click below).

 - Justin's Journey

 Simpson University taught me how to teach.
 Since I was young, I knew I wanted to be a teacher.
 As I finished up my undergraduate work in History and Social Science, I realized that I had a variety of choices in where I could prepare for my chosen career.
 I selected Simpson for its reputation in the area of education and the fact that their students did not just get interviewed but hired.

 My time in the program was money well spent.
 The Simpson University professors were seasoned professionals who knew what it was really like to be in the classroom.
 Many of my classes featured women and men who not only loved what they were teaching but were working professionals.
 There is something to be said for having people pouring into you what is working on the front-lines.
 In addition, many parts of the education world get caught up in the new and trendy but Simpson built into me as an educator the right mix of the tried and true, and those research based innovations that will lead the way in the classroom for years to come.
 The highlight of the program was the personal touch of Simpson University.
 In each class you were treated with dignity and respect, having a sense that you belonged.
 You were a fellow colleague preparing for one of the most rewarding careers in existence.